pinkertoncs/website/content/cp1/notes/unit-02/p1-calculators.md

 ### 7. Change

-Design and write a python program that will ask for a price and the amount of given currency and will output (print) the numbers of 20s, 10s, 5s, 1s, .25s, ,10s, .05s, and .01s
+Design and write a python program that will ask for a price and the amount of given currency and will output (print) the numbers of 20s, 10s, 5s, 1s, .25s (quarters), .10s (dimes), .05s (nickels), and .01s (pennies).

 - Input
     - price